bharathk3130/TheOutpost/README.md

 # The Outpost
 A third-person shooter where the player must reach and transmit a signal while surviving against waves of AI enemies trained with reinforcement learning.
 The agent learns to patrol, aim, and attack intelligently using Unity ML-Agents, adapting its behavior through rewards.
 The player’s goal is to stay alive long enough to send the transmission while the enemies relentlessly try to stop them.

+The agents were trained across 3 stages using Curriculum Learning.
+The stages are:
+- Stage 1: Shooting
+- Stage 2: Shooting + Aiming
+- Stage 3: Shooting + Aiming + Movement

 ---

 ## 🎮 How to Play